restatedev/service-protocol/service-invocation-protocol.md

 - Close the stream with `ErrorMessage` as last message.
 This message is used by the runtime for accurate reporting to the user.
-- Close the stream without `OutputStreamEntry` or `SuspensionMessage` or `ErrorMessage`.
+- Close the stream without `EndMessage` or `SuspensionMessage` or `ErrorMessage`.
 This is equivalent to sending an `ErrorMessage` with unknown reason.

 The runtime takes care of retrying to execute the invocation after such failures occur, following a defined set of